Treatment of allergies with allergy injections

 To treat food allergies, we use oral immunotherapy, or OIT.
 Oral food allergy immunotherapy is the most effective form of food allergy desensitization currently available.
 The oral immunotherapy process involves starting with micro-dosing, gradually increasing doses till a much higher dose is tolerated.
 For example, if using OIT to treat a peanut allergy, this may involve eating one peanut a day every day.
 The patient’s risk of severe anaphylaxis is greatly reduced in the case of accidental ingestion.
 It relieves anxiety or fear of accidental ingestion and provides a peace of mind.

-— Treating underlying causes improves asthma control, and the use of inhaled steroids that are not likely to have systemic effects reduces the risk of inhibiting growth of children and developing diabetes in adults —
+— Treating underlying causes improves asthma control, and the use of inhaled steroids that are not likely to have systemic effects reduces the risk of inhibiting growth in children and developing diabetes in adults —

 We have identified and described in the medical literature a pattern of asthma that may last for a few months to a few years following a cold or sinus infection.
 We call it a prolonged episode of asthma.